November 23, 1997: Novotna beats Pierce to triumph and overcome major hurdle

 What happened next

 In 1998, Jana Novotna would eventually triumph at Wimbledon.
 This time, she would master her nerves to defeat world No 1 Martina Hingis in the semi-finals (6-4, 6-4), before beating Nathalie Tauziat in the final (6-4, 7-6).
 She would also clinch the title in doubles, partnering Hingis.
 Novotna would retire at the end of the following year.
-Tragically, her life was cut short after dying from cancer aged 49 on 19 November 2017.
+Tragically, her life was cut short by cancer, passing away aged 49 on November 19, 2017.

 In 2000, Mary Pierce would achieve the dream of any French player by triumphing at Roland-Garros, defeating Conchita Martinez in the final (6-2, 7-5).
 Like Novotna, she also claimed the doubles title alongside Martina Hingis.